 In the Dry Corridor of Central America – comprised of El Salvador, Guatemala, Honduras and Nicaragua – you don’t have to go far to see the devastation caused by climate change and extreme weather.
-Nearly 1.4 million people are in urgent need of food assistance because of drought.
+Nearly 8 million people are in urgent need of food assistance because of drought and COVID-19 shocks.

 Dry spells have ruined corn and bean crops, pushing families to extremes to feed themselves.
-Across the region, 82 percent of families have sold their farming tools and/or livestock so they can afford food.
-Even worse, the lack of food is driving people from their homes: Between 2010 and 2015, emigration from Dry Corridor countries increased by 500 percent.
+Across the region, families have sold their farming tools and/or livestock so they can afford food.
+Even worse, the lack of food is driving people from their homes: In January 2021, 15 percent of people surveyed by WFP said they were planning to migrate.

 For families throughout the region, each day carries the weight of uncertainty, leading them to wonder where their next meal will come from.

 The six stories below depict the challenges they face and how they’re coping with hunger and a changing climate.

 Climate change is having a serious impact on families in El Salvador, especially those where women are the head of household.
 Deforestation, land degradation and rising sea levels are making it harder for moms like Rina Perez to grow the food they need.
 WFP is helping by providing food vouchers, so Rina can buy highly-nutritious, fortified cereal for her son Brandon that she wouldn’t be able to afford otherwise.